yiisoft/translator-message-db/docs/en/README.md

 DbHelper::dropTable($db, '{{%custom_source_message_table}}', '{{%custom_message_table}}');
 ```

-**Step 3.** In case you use [`yiisoft/config`](http://github.com/yiisoft/config), you will get configuration automatically.
-If not, the following DI container configuration is necessary:

 > Note: Additionally you can import the `RAW SQL` directly to create the tables.
 >
 >- [schema-mssql](/docs/en/migration/schema-mssql.sql).